Thyroid Storm & Hyperthyroidism — ICU Analysis Report

 ← Scroll horizontally →

-All n=273 · Time variable = ICU LOS · Event = in-hospital death · Survivors censored at discharge
+All n=273 · Time variable = hospital LOS from ICU admission · Event = in-hospital death · Survivors censored at discharge

 Survived to discharge